CRA Scam Warning

 - Setup an in-person meeting in a public place to take a payment.

-- Demand immediate payment by prepaid credit card.
+- Demand immediate payment by prepaid credit card, iTunes or bitcoin.

 However in certain circumstances the CRA may: